 Vets can apply for VGLI up to a year and 120 days from the official date of separation listed on discharge paperwork.
 Those applying within 240 days from the date of separation will not be required to take a health screening.

-Those with certain medical conditions that make them otherwise uninsurable are urged to apply within the 240 day period.
+Those with certain medical conditions making them otherwise uninsurable are urged to apply within the 240 day period.

 VA Burial Benefits for Veterans

-Veterans who wish to be buried in one of 136 VA national cemeteries that have space available are entitled to a Presidential Memorial Certificate, gravesite, opening and closing of the grave, “perpetual care” of the site, a government-provided headstone or burial marker, and a burial flag.
+Veterans who wish to be buried in one of 136 VA national cemeteries are entitled to a Presidential Memorial Certificate, gravesite, opening and closing of the grave, perpetual care of the site, a government-provided headstone or burial marker and a burial flag.